QuantumGroup/information_dashboard/README.md

 This project to be an aggregate of number of disparate information sources, which include the following:
 - News organizations
-   - These include national papers of record , [international news networks], and global news wires.
+   - These include national papers of record, [international news networks], and global news wires.
-- Social media feeds
+- Social networks
-   - These include Twitter, [and others]
+   - These include Twitter, […]
-- Non-governmental organization indicators
-    - These include aggregates of the typical indicators of country risk, such as those provided by the World Bank (the World Development Indicators), as well as [others].
-- Market indicators
+- Financial markets
-   - These include stock and stock futures markets by country, stock markets by industry sectors, commodities, currency exchanges, and fixed income markets.
+   - These include stock and stock futures markets, stock markets by industry sectors, commodities markets, currency markets, and fixed income markets.
+- Country economic, political, and demographic indicators
+   - Economic indicators include national financial markets, GDP statistics, inflation, import and export figures, and other such information.
+   - Political indicators include regime type, election information, human development indices and other such information.
+   - Demographic indicators include total population and population breakdowns, birth and death rates, GDP per capita, and other such information.
 - Natural hazards indicators
    - These will include live weather data, climate predictions, tropical cyclone monitoring, earthquake information, and drought monitoring.
 - Health hazard indicators
    - These include infectious disease outbreaks and other related hazards such as famine.

-All of the components listed below are to work together to a common end: to provide a concise global view from as many sources as possible.
+All of the components listed are to work together to a common end: to create a dashboard which contains timely, accurate, pre-processed, actionable information.

 This is very much a work in progress - stay tuned.